samhithamuvva28/PulseNet/README.md

-# PulseNet — Problematic Internet Use Predictor
+# PulseNet: Problematic Internet Usage in Children
 Problematic Internet Use (PIU) among kids and teenagers is a growing problem in today’s digital age, contributing to mental health issues like anxiety and sadness.
 With the tech-